Kyrgyzstan populist tipped for easy win in presidential vote

 Sadyr Japarov's journey from prison to presidential frontrunner is an example of the dramatic changes in political fortunes in the Central Asian country that is both more unpredictable and pluralistic than its authoritarian neighbours.

-In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov at the ballot box.
+In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov -- who was convicted for hostage-taking -- at the ballot box.

 Clad in a traditional Kalpak felt hat, populist Japarov, seen addressing a rally in Bishkek, looks set to claim the presidency just weeks after his release from jail